 You’re not going to have the same cravings as another addict, so it’s best to be familiar with what happens when you get an urge to use.
 You cannot prevent against or combat something if you do not know what it looks like.

 If you or a loved one has an addiction to amphetamines, please know that help is available.
-Contact us through our website or by phone at 800-768-8728 for more information and to talk with one of our caring specialists.
+Get help today at 800-816-1059(Who Answers?) and learn about the available addiction treatment options near you.